sdsc-hpc-training-org/hello_icicle_auth_clients/README.md

-# Hello Icicle Authentication Clients
+# Hello ICICLE Authentication Clients
 Repo for Authenticated Clients and Applications for ICICLE CI Services

 <a name="top">Contents: